chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ## Professional Experience

-### Wealth Management Intern, The Fox Alliance Wealth Management
+### Wealth Management Intern & Client Liaison, The Fox Alliance Wealth Management

 Since September 2021, I have served as a Wealth Management Intern for [The Fox Alliance Wealth Advisors](https://www.foxalliancewealth.com/).
 At The Fox Alliance, my day-to-day functions lie as an internal analyst.
 I primarily create financial models and dashboards, and produce investment research, for the firm.
 Some of my most notable achievements include: